rafin5257/hyprland-dots/README.md

 note: i use capslock for backspace which you can customize in hyprland.conf

 just look for caps:backspace in the input section

+ATTENTION!!

+i do not own any of the wallpapers, these are all collected from various sites, such as github repos, live wallpaper sites, and ofc reddit